fireship-io/fireship.io/content/lessons/flutter-realtime-geolocation-firebase/index.md

 ```

 Next, add a method that writes to the database.
-This correct data strucutre with a geohash is created for you automatically when you pass the `point.data` with the Firestore document data.
+This correct data structure with a geohash is created for you automatically when you pass the `point.data` with the Firestore document data.

 ```dart
 Future<DocumentReference> _addGeoPoint() async {